matanui159/jebp/README.md

   `JEBP_IMPLEMENTATION` and then include `jebp.h`.
 - `jebpview.c` is a demo program using SDL2 to show a WebP image.
 Use it with `jebpview <WebP image>`.
-- `CMakeLists.txr` and `dev` are build and development files to help with development and CI.
+- `CMakeLists.txt` and `dev` are build and development files to help with development and CI.
 They build `jebpview`, E2E tests and the fuzz test, along with making it easier to run tests and format code.
 The cross files are designed to run in the CI.